 It’s an early morning departure as we curve along the infamous Chapman’s Peak Drive to Cape Point.
 On arrival, we will hike to the lighthouse through Cape Point’s fynbos for views of Africa’s most southwesterly point.
 You will then have a chance to chill like a local in Kalk Bay and take some time to grab a drink at a seaside pub or check out some of the bohemian shops in the area.

-We will then head on to the local neighbourhood of Muizenberg where you can witness the colourful beach-huts and some cool surf spots along the Western Cape.
+We will then continue onto Muizenberg where you can witness the colourful beach-huts and some surf spots.
 The day will finish with you tasting your way through historic Stellenbosch.
-From the age-old trading store to hip artisan foodie stops for a chance to taste local treats like ‘droë wors’, rusks and dried fruit, Stellenbosch will not disappoint.
+Hip artisan foodie stops for a chance to taste local treats like ‘droë wors’, rusks and dried fruit, Stellenbosch will not disappoint.

 DAY TWO - STELLENBOSCH